LastLeaf/fw.mpa/doc/routing.md

 * `"style"` The css file(s) that should be ready before loading.
 * `"render"` The server side rendering file.
 * `"reload"` An option to force page reloading when switch in or out this sub-page.
 Its value can be "in", "out", or "both".

-Notes: the ".js" of javascript files, ".stylus" of stylus files, and ".tmpl" of template files can be omitted.
-Paths are relative to the routes file location, unless there's "/" in front-most (which means relative to `client/`).